commercelayer/dashboard-apps/README.md

 ## Getting started

-You need a local Node.JS (version 18+) environment and some React.JS knowledge to customize the app code.
+You need a local Node.js (version 20+) environment and some React knowledge to customize the app code.

-1. Fork [this repository](https://github.com/commercelayer/dashboard-apps) (you can learn how to do this [here](https://help.github.com/articles/fork-a-repo)).
+1. Creating a new repository from [this template](https://github.com/new?template_owner=commercelayer&template_name=dashboard-apps) (if you want to contribute you can start from a fork instead).

-2. Clone the forked repository like so:
+2. Clone the newly created repository like so:

 ```bash
 git clone https://github.com/<your username>/dashboard-apps.git && cd dashboard-apps